ALF28Dev/statistical_arbitrage_position_management/README.md

 # Future Improvements

-* Add cnacel button functionality
+* Add cnacel button functionality.
-* Provide accurate statistics regarding the performance of the strategy
+* Provide accurate statistics regarding the performance of the strategy.
+* Integerate a brokerage API so that orders can be placed directly/automatically without the need for human interaction.